 It’s definitely an encouragement for you to not give up and see how you can turn your 9 to 5 into an online course!

-How to turn your 9 to 5 into an online course?
+How to turn your experience into online course?

-I have covered a full guide in the Course Creation guide.
+I have covered a full guide in the Course Creation Lab.

 STEP #1: Decide WHAT you want to help with